Thursday, October 09, 2008

 Fox heroes and antiheroes all exist outside of the establishment, repulsed by conformity, cover-ups, and cowering.
 Fox News casts itself in the same light with its stable of commentators.
 And just as Fox Entertainment often shoots various television shows more imaginatively than the networks, Fox News is formalistically different from the rest of the pack, with more energetic graphics, starker close-ups, etc.

 Who's laughing now?
 Well, I am, the same way I laugh at the Labrador puppy who just relentlessly comes at my 2-year-old dog until she gives up and starts wrestling with him.
-It's a little bit like watching O'Reilly call Barney Frank a coward until Frank starts to "play" by calling him boorish and saying, "This is why your stupidity gets in the way of a rational discussion."
+It's a little bit like watching O'Reilly call Barney Frank a coward until Frank starts to "play" by calling him boorish and saying, "This is why your stupidity gets in the way of a rational discussion."Great political discourse?
+No. Entertaining?
+Very.

 Plus, why not have someone who treats politics differently than Tom Brokaw, Jim Lehrer, et al?
 Without O'Reilly, would Keith Olbermann and Stephen Colbert have their shows?..."

-Ed Siegel: The man has a point.
+Ed Siegel: The man has a p

 << Home